2016 Republic of the Congo presidential election: Campaign

-Conduct and campaign
+Conduct

 The government invited foreign observers to monitor the elections.
 Observers are governed under a 2007 decree that sets out rules around election observation, which states that foreign and domestic observers – who can represent either international organisations or NGOs – have the complete and unfettered right to travel anywhere in the country, to communicate freely with all parties and social groupings, access voter registers, access polling stations and observe the behaviour of officials and representatives of candidates at polling stations.
 Observers from abroad are accredited by the Foreign Ministry.
 Previous election observation missions include those carried out by the African Union, the Francophonie and European Commission.